teamcfadvance/CFSelenium/readme.md

 Optionally, start the Selenium-RC server.
 Selenium.cfc will automatically start the Selenium-RC server for you in the background if it isn't already started (note this does not work on CF7).

-Note: When running IE tests, you may need to start the server manually, and *as the **administrator*** user, in order to get around [certain problems](https://github.com/teamcfadvance/CFSelenium/pull/25#issue-157582346).
+Note: When running IE tests (assuming you're on Windows), you may need to start the server manually, and _as the **`administrator`**_ user, in order to get around [certain problems](https://github.com/teamcfadvance/CFSelenium/pull/25#issue-157582346).
 Also, you may need to set up [IE's "Protected Mode" settings](http://jimevansmusic.blogspot.com/2012/08/youre-doing-it-wrong-protected-mode-and.html) if you get an exception like `org.openqa.selenium.WebDriverException: Unexpected error launching Internet Explorer.
 Protected Mode must be set to the same value (enabled or disabled) for all zones.
 (WARNING: The server did not provide any stacktrace information)`.

 To start it manually, the command is similar to this: